nigelhaim/4thYr_1stSem/Computer Security and Information Assurance.md

 - Security begins and ends with the people that interact with the system
 - End users may be the weakest link in the security chain
 - Security administrators can greatly reduce the levels of risk caused by end users, and create more acceptable and supportable security profiles

+## Need for security

+### Business needs First, Technology needs Last

+**Information security performs four important functions for an organization:**

+- Protects the organization's ability to function
+- Enables the safe operation of applications implemented on the organization's IT systems
+- Protects the data the organization collects and uses
+- Safeguards the technology assets in se at the organization
+	- Physical assets

+### Protecting the Ability to Function
+		- Management is responsible